-- Apply critical thinking skills in the identification, analysis and resolution of information technology problems. - 2.
-Exhibit interpersonal skills and a professional attitude while working in an information technology environment. - 3.
-Clearly express ideas and information in written and spoken - 4.
-Analyze, design and document system specifications to meet - 5.
-Apply project management techniques to solve business prob- - Collaborate with a team to design and develop customer software-based solutions and integrate them into the user environment.
+- Apply critical thinking skills in the identification, analysis and resolution of information technology problems. - Exhibit interpersonal skills and a professional attitude while working in an information technology environment. - 3.
+Clearly express ideas and information in written and spoken form - Analyze, design and document system specifications to meet client needs. - Apply project management techniques to solve business problems. - Collaborate with a team to design and develop customer software-based solutions and integrate them into the user environment.